 English 194.01 Literature of War

 "In many cases a true war story cannot be believed," writes Tim O'Brien, author and Vietnam veteran.
 "In other cases, you can't even tell a true war story.
 Sometimes it's just beyond telling."
 What exactly is that "true war story" that O'Brien speaks of?
-What is "the literature of war," exactly?
-And what can we learn from it?
+And what is a "literature of war," anyway?

 English 212.01 The History of English Literature